 Kyle Korver will likely go down in NBA history as one of the greatest long-distance shooters the game has ever seen.
-Through the 2017-18 regular season, he ranks fourth on the all-time three-point field goal chart (2,213) and still holds the record for highest three-point percentage in a season (53.6%).
+Halfway through the 2018-19 regular season, he ranks fourth on the all-time three-point field goal chart (2,284), second on the all-time three-point percentage chart (.431) and still holds the record for highest three-point percentage in a season (.536).
 Korver also held the record for most consecutive games with a three-point field goal (127) until Stephen Curry surpassed that mark in February of 2016.

 Here’s the strange thing: Outside of the NBA circle, Korver isn’t exactly a household name despite his consistent ability to light it up from behind the arc.
 Perhaps it’s because he played in relative obscurity at Creighton—a mid-major private school in the middle of Iowa—and has donned five different jerseys in his sixteen-plus years in the league.
 Regardless of the reasons, the laid back Midwesterner is content to play his role and be the best teammate possible.